TypstDocumentation

 Preview

 Math mode works differently than regular markup or code mode.
-Single characters and numbers with any amount of digits are displayed as mathematical variables and values (of your equation), while multiple consecutive non-number characters will be interpreted as Typst variables.
+Numbers and single characters are displayed verbatim, while multiple consecutive (non-number) characters will be interpreted as Typst variables.

 $ delta "if" x <= 5 $